mtomasini/MetapopulationsPython/docs/source/overview.md

 ## Cultural traits

-Currently, each individual's culture is represented by a set of $N$ features.
-Each feature in turn can assume one of $\nu$ traits.
+Currently, each individual's culture is represented by a set of {math}`N` features.
+Each feature in turn can assume one of {math}`\nu` traits.
 These features represent different (assumed) independent facets of culture: one could be language, burial tradition, boat building features, *etc*.
 So each individual is currently represented by a vector of integers.

 ### Axelrod model